A3E 2026 Anaheim

 As a creative, he has worked on Emmy/Oscar-winning and Grammy-nominated music projects totaling 13+ billion streams for Disney/Pixar, John Wick, Star Wars, Marvel, Jason Derulo, Seal, Nine Inch Nails, Nina Simone, Flo Rida, Adrian Belew, Burna Boy, and hundreds of others.

-Friday, January 23rd, 2026; 12:00PM – 1:00PM Pacific Time; Hilton Anaheim; Room TBA
+Friday, January 23rd, 2026; 12:00PM - 1:00PM Pacific Time; Hilton Anaheim, 4th Floor, Palos Verdes Room

 A3E Workshop: Advanced Applications: Game Changing Music Accessibility Innovations